webix-hub/docs/data/api/refs/ui.datalayout.md

 - api/link/ui.datalayout_add.md - adds an item to the store
 - api/link/ui.datalayout_addview.md - add new view to layout-like component
 - api/link/ui.datalayout_adjust.md - adjusts the component to the size of the parent HTML container
-- api/link/ui.datalayout_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
+- api/link/ui.datalayout_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.datalayout_bind.md - binds components
 - api/link/ui.datalayout_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.datalayout_callevent.md - calls an inner event